Six-stroke engine: Velozeta six-stroke engine

 In a Velozeta engine, fresh air is injected into the cylinder during the exhaust stroke, which expands by heat and therefore forces the piston down for an additional stroke.
 The valve overlaps have been removed, and the two additional strokes using air injection provide for better gas scavenging.
 The engine seems to show 40% reduction in fuel consumption and dramatic reduction in air pollution.
 Its power-to-weight ratio is slightly less than that of a four-stroke gasoline engine.
 The engine can run on a variety of fuels, ranging from gasoline and diesel fuel to LPG.
 An altered engine shows a 65% reduction in carbon monoxide pollution when compared with the four-stroke engine from which it was developed.
 The engine was developed in 2005 by a team of mechanical engineering students, U Krishnaraj, Boby Sebastian, Arun Nair, and Aaron Joseph George of the College of Engineering, Trivandrum.

 NIYKADO six-stroke engine

-This engine was developed by Chanayil Cleetus Anil, of Cochin, India, who patented the design in 2012.
+This engine was developed by Chanayil Cleetus Anil, of Cochin, India, who was granted an Indian patent for the design in 2012.
+The patent listing gives a filing date of 4 April 2005, a grant date of 25 May 2012, and records the patent's legal status as term expired.
 The name of the engine is taken from the name of his company, NIYKADO Motors.
 The engine underwent a preliminary round of full-throttle tests at the Automotive Research Association of India, Pune.
 The inventor claims this engine "is 23% more fuel efficient compared to a conventional four-stroke engine" and it is "very low on pollution".

-Anil, a mechanic, developed the NIYKADO engine over the course more than 15 years.
+Anil, a mechanic, developed the NIYKADO engine over the course of more than 15 years.
 The engine was first tested in 2004 and Anil applied for his patent in 2005.
-He claims that his design produces drastically less pollution and that use in the automotive industry could lead to "emission-less mobility."
+He claims that his design produces drastically less pollution and that use in the automotive industry could lead to "emission-less mobility".
+The patent description states that the engine specification includes both a two-valve system and a four-valve system; in the two-valve system, a buffer stroke and a retake stroke are added between the power and exhaust strokes.